JasmineOuO/meaningful-nonsense-jekyll/_posts/2018-08-13-Pain-Shapes-You.md

  <br/>

 If everything starts to feel hopeless despite everything you try, just take it one day at a time.
-And if that is too hard, then just take it an hour at a time.
-If that's also too hard, then take it minute by minute.
-But if that is too much then don't even think about what's going to happen in the next second and just live in the moment.
+But if that is too difficult, count down the hours.
+And if that doesn't work out, then focus on the minutes, and let each second that passes by be a hopeful one.
+But if that starts to become unbearable, then don't even think about what's going to happen in the next second and just live in the moment.
+And let every single moment of pain be filled with hope that one day it will fade away.